huggingface/optimum-quanto/README.md

 Quantizing activations per-tensor can lead to serious quantization errors if the corresponding tensors contain large outlier values: typically, this will lead to quantized tensors with most values set to zero (except the outliers).

-The only solution to work around that issue is to 'smooth' the activations either dynamically, or statically as illustrated for instance by
+A possible solution to work around that issue would be to 'smooth' the activations either dynamically, or statically as illustrated for instance by
 [SmoothQuant](https://github.com/mit-han-lab/smoothquant).

-## Implementation details

-Under the hood, Quanto uses a `torch.Tensor` subclass (`QTensor`) to dispatch `aten` base operations to integer operations.

-All integer operations accept `QTensor` with `int8` data.

-Most arithmetic operations return a `QTensor` with `int32` data.

-In addition to the quantized tensors, Quanto uses quantized modules as substitutes to some base torch modules to:

-- store quantized weights,
-- gather input and output scales to rescale QTensor `int32` data to `int8`.

-Eventually, the produced quantized graph should be compiled through torch.dynamo to fuse rescale into the previous operation.

-This is currently blocked by several pending pytorch issues to add proper support of Tensor subclasses in `torch.dynamo`.